How to Use Crazy Egg for Click Analysis

 - Email Carolyn Hinkley, the point of contact for EERE usability testing, and cc: David Brown, the Crazy Egg administrator for EERE sites in Energy.gov, with the information above.
 Ask David to set up the code on those pages.

 - David will send you the Crazy Egg login information so you have access to the reports.

 Important: To ensure that you're getting the most accurate data, try not to make changes to the page during the time that the test is running.
 Also be aware of any high profile events happening during the time you are testing, such as conferences or news stories, that might create unusual spikes in your Web traffic.

 - Analyze and report data

 After you test finishes running, you can start the data analysis.
 Crazy Egg provides several different ways to look at your usage patterns, including a heat map view, a list of click data, and the ability to filter the results by referrer, time to click, etc. The data you see will help you make immediate, data-driven design changes based on your research questions.
 It may also raise additional questions that you can explore using other usability methods, such as interviews or usability studies.

-In some cases, you may want to retest your pages after you make changes; if so, please contact Wendy and she will set up a new test for you.
+In some cases, you may want to retest your pages after you make changes; if so, please contact the Usability Coordinator who will set up a new test for you.